Upload new images. The image library for this site will open in a new window.

 Students are required to take a minimum of 60 credits beyond the B.A./B.S.:

-Students entering with an M.A./M.S. in an appropriate area as determined by the department must take a minimum of 30 credits: 21 in courses proper and 9 in dissertation research.
-All transfer credit must be in accord with the rules of the Office of Graduate Studies; approval of transferred degrees and courses is at the discretion of the Committee on Graduate Studies of the Department of Linguistics.
+Students entering with an M.A./M.S. in an appropriate area as determined by the department may transfer up to 9 credits, and all transfer credits must be in accord with the rules of the Graduate College; approval of transferred degrees and courses is at the discretion of the Committee on Graduate Studies of the Department of Linguistics and Cognitive Science.

 Included in the 51 credits must be the following:

-No course can satisfy two requirements except that the three 800-level seminars can count toward specialization requirements; transfer credit for these requirements may be accepted, but only under the conditions stated above.
+No course can satisfy two requirements.
+Transfer credit for these requirements may be accepted, but only under the conditions stated above.

 Students may substitute other courses for those listed above only by petitioning in writing the Director of Graduate Studies.
 The substitution must be approved by the departmental Committee on Graduate Studies.